ray-project/ray/doc/source/rllib/rllib-training.rst

 In order to save checkpoints from which to evaluate policies, set ``--checkpoint-freq`` (number of training iterations between checkpoints) when running ``rllib train``.
+When working with RLlib Algorithms directly (not via ``rllib train``), you can refer to `this guide here <rllib-checkpoints-and-exports.html>`__ on how to produce checkpoints and restore Algorithms and Policies from them for evaluation.

 An example of evaluating a previously trained DQN policy is as follows: